| Testimony

 while continuing to serve the chickadees, flickers, and other birds

-• A bit more attention in the habitat enhancement and buffer
+they have long supplied with nesting places. • A bit more attention in the habitat enhancement and buffer

 areas to use of plant species that are already present in the area,